coda/packs-sdk/README.md

 - **HeaderBearerToken**: The user (or pack author, if using system authentication) provides an API token which is applied to the `Authorization` header of each fetcher request, in the form `Authorization: Bearer <token>`.
-- **CustomHeaderToken**: The user provides an API token, which is applied to a custom API header as specified by the pack author, in the form `<custom-header>: <custom-prefix> <token>`.
+- **CustomHeaderToken**: The user (or pack author, if using system authentication) provides an API token, which is applied to a custom API header as specified by the pack author, in the form `<custom-header>: <custom-prefix> <token>`.
-- **QueryParamToken**: The user provides an API token, which is applied to the url of each fetcher request in a url parameter specified by the pack author.
+- **QueryParamToken**: The user (or pack author, if using system authentication) provides an API token, which is applied to the url of each fetcher request in a url parameter specified by the pack author.
   Using url params for authentication is not recommended if there are other alternatives.
-- **MultiQueryParamToken**: The user provides multiple tokens, which are applied to the url of each fetcher request in url parameters specified by the pack author.
+- **MultiQueryParamToken**: The user (or pack author, if using system authentication) provides multiple tokens, which are applied to the url of each fetcher request in url parameters specified by the pack author.
 This is not common.
 Using url params for authentication is not recommended if there are other alternatives.
-- **WebBasic**: The user provides a username and typically a password, which are base64-encoded and applied to the `Authorization` header of each fetcher request, in the form `Authorization: Basic <base64encode(username:password)>`, as outlined in [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+- **WebBasic**: The user (or pack author, if using system authentication) provides a username and typically a password, which are base64-encoded and applied to the `Authorization` header of each fetcher request, in the form `Authorization: Basic <base64encode(username:password)>`, as outlined in [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
   Web basic authentication sends passwords in cleartext so is not recommended if there are alternatives.